airweave-ai/oauth2-whitelabel-demo-app/README.md

 ./start.sh
 ```

+### Main Setup Steps:

-3. Create the white label integration.
+1. Create the white label integration.
 This will create a white label integration for Slack and put the white label id in the `public/app.js` file.
-Normally you would do this in the Airweave UI.
+Typically you would do this in the Airweave UI.
 ```bash
 cd ..
 chmod +x bin/create-white-label.sh
 ./bin/create-white-label.sh
 ```

-4. Serve the demo app (using any static file server, e.g., Python's built-in server):
+2. Serve the demo app (using any static file server, e.g., Python's built-in server):
 ```bash
 cd public
 python3 -m http.server 3000
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+3. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Files